Palazzo Tornabuoni Renaissance Beauty

 3 OF 3

-Palazzo Tornabuoni dates prior to the 15th century.
-Between 1466 and 1469 Giovanni Battista di Francesco Tornabuoni commissioned Renaissance architects to design and enlarge his family ancestral home to create Palazzo Tornabuoni.
+Palazzo Tornabuoni dates back to the 15th century.
+Between 1466 and 1469, Giovanni Battista di Francesco Tornabuoni commissioned Renaissance architects to design and enlarge his family ancestral home to create Palazzo Tornabuoni.

 For centuries the Palazzo has been renowned for its grandeur, architecture, frescos, statuary and its illustrious residents.
 The influential Tornabuoni and Corsi families, Pope Leo XI and the Medici, one of the most powerful families in the history of Europe, called Palazzo Tornabuoni home.